Superoscillating Quantum Control Induced By Sequential Selections: Transporting the Gaussian apparatus

-which corresponds to the weak-valued readout $\sigma_{xw} gT = gT/\sqrt{p}$ asymptotically as $\Gamma\rightarrow0$, while in the opposite limit of strong measurement $\Gamma\rightarrow\infty$, it results in a bizarre readout of $2\sqrt{p}gT/(1+p)$ that does not match the expectation value of $\hat{\sigma_x}$ in the initial or final state.
+which recovers the weak-valued readout $\sigma_{xw} gT = gT/\sqrt{p}$ asymptotically as $\Gamma\rightarrow0$, and results in a bizarre readout $2\sqrt{p}gT/(1+p)$, that does not match the expectation value of $\hat{\sigma_x}$ in the initial or final state, in the opposite limit of strong measurement $\Gamma\rightarrow\infty$.
 More importantly, the net shift at weak measurement limit can be amplified when $p\rightarrow 1$.
-To preserve the unidirectional shift, we construct the SQC by periodically decoupling the system and the apparatus after every $\delta T=T/N$, ensuring each measurement is in the weak measurement regime.
-Fig.~\ref{fig:transport}(b) plots the difference between single-shot measurement and SQC for a target distance of $d=10x_0$ with a low total probability of $P=0.25$ to increase result contrast.
+To preserve unidirectional transport, we construct the SQC by periodically decoupling the system and the apparatus after every $\delta T=T/N$, keeping each measurement in the weak regime.
+Fig.~\ref{fig:transport}(b) compare SQC with single-shot measurement for a target distance of $d=10x_0$ illustrating how SQC avoids motional splitting, where a low total probability of $P=0.25$ is chosen to increase result contrast,

 In Fig.~\ref{fig:transport}(c), we set the probability to $P=0.9$ and vary the number of selections from $N=1$ to $16$ to test the ideal performance of our protocol under different measurement strengths.
 We fix the operation time corresponding to $N$ in each set of settings by letting the coupling strength be proportional to the transport distance as (\romannumeral1): $g=0.75,~d=7.5x_0$, (\romannumeral2): $g=1,~d=10x_0$, (\romannumeral3): $g=1.5,~d=15x_0$.
-The results support our theory that the fidelity should increase with $N$ and decrease with transport distance.
+The results support our theory that the fidelity increases with $N$ and decrease with transport distance $d$.